dkorecko/Ticky/README.md

 - **Projects**: Create and manage projects to group your boards.
 - **Boards**: Create and manage your own Kanban boards.
 You can even make them favorites to stay atop the list.
+- **Templates**: You can clone boards, therefore allowing you to use boards as templates.
 - **Columns**: Each board can have any amount of columns, all of which are collapsible.
 You can specify a max card limit, automatically mark the cards within the column as finished and automatically order them.
 - **Cards**: Create, edit, and move task cards between columns with drag-and-drop functionality.
 At a glance see all important information about a card.
+Decide where new cards are placed.
 - **Subtasks**: Break down tasks into smaller, manageable subtasks with completion tracking.
 - **Deadline Management**: Set and track deadlines with color-coded indicators.
 - **Time Tracking**: Track time spent on tasks with built-in timer functionality.